Shout It Out (Elli Erl album): Critical reception

+Commercial performance

-The album received mixed reviews from critics, with laut.de praising Erl's vocals and the laid-back attitude of the album but criticizing the overall production of the songs.
-A moderate commercial success, it debuted and peaked at number 33 on the German Albums Chart but failed to chart in Austria and Switzerland.
-Shout It Out was preceded by the top ten single "This Is My Life" and produced two further singles, including the top forty entry "In My Dream."
+A moderate commercial success, Shout It Out debuted and peaked at number 33 on the German Albums Chart but failed to chart in Austria and Switzerland.
+The alnum was preceded by the top ten single "This Is My Life" and produced two further singles, including the top forty entry "In My Dream."
 However, lackluster sales resulted into the termination of Erl's recording contract in 2005.
 As of 2018, Shout It Out remains the lowest-peaking debut album by any DSDS winner.

 Track listing

 Credits adapted from the liner notes of Shout It Out.